-By statute, the Finance Committee consists of the County Treasurer as Chair, the County Auditor as Secretary, and the Chair of the Board of County Councilors.
+Per 36.48.070, the Finance Committee consists of the County Treasurer as Chair, the County Auditor as Secretary, and the Chair of the Clark County Council.
 The committee shall approve the Policy and shall make all appropriate rules and regulations to carry out the provisions of RCW 36.48.010 through 36.48.060.

-The Finance Committee shall meet at least quarterly (calendar quarter) and these meetings are subject to the Open Public Meetings Act.
-The purpose of the Finance Committee meetings is to review compliance with the Policy, consider any proposed changes to the Policy, review the extent to which the Portfolio is meeting its investment objectives and any other matters that may appropriately come before it.
+The Finance Committee shall meet at least quarterly (calendar quarter), and these meetings are subject to the Open Public Meetings Act.
+The purpose of the Finance Committee meetings is to review compliance with the Policy, consider any proposed changes to the Policy, review the extent to which the Pool is meeting its investment objectives and any other matters that may appropriately come before it.

 Members of the Finance Committee shall adhere to RCW 42.17.245 by disclosing annually to the Public Disclosure Committee any financial interest in institutions in which public funds were invested.